kamni/vuppudj/README.md

 Edit the `PROJECT` variable to match the project you copied into `django`:

     PROJECT='myprojname'  # change to your actual project folder name

+Set the absolute path on the VM to the folder where your passenger_wsgi.py file will be located.
+Unless you have other configuration needs, this should be something like:

+    WSGI_PATH='/vagrant/django/myprojname'

 You may also want to edit the `HOST_PORT` variable if you are running multiple vagrant instances, but the default setting of 3000 should work without